Sayaji911/sayaji-website-pages/docs/blog/posts/s3-static-website.md

 ```

 **Why this pattern?**

-1. **Deploy common resources once**:  Route53, ACM Certificate will be same for subdomains so it best fits for BaseInfraStack, where as BackendStack will have API Gateway and Lambda functions and WebsiteStack will have S3 bucket and CloudFront distribution.
+1. **Deploy common resources once**:  Route53 and ACM Certificates will be the same for subdomains, so it best fits for BaseInfraStack, whereas BackendStack will have API Gateway and Lambda functions and WebsiteStack will have S3 bucket and CloudFront distribution.

-2. **Pass outputs between stacks** : We can pass outputs of the one stack to another stack.
+2. **Pass outputs between stacks**: We can pass outputs of one stack to another stack.
 For example, we require the API GW url and secret from BackendStack to WebsiteStack.

-3. **Reuse patterns** Now this pattern can be reused for any subdomain I will create.
+3. **Reuse patterns**: Now this pattern can be reused for any subdomain I will create.

 ## Key Constructs